-The Dragon Ship that will be burnt during the Sending Off Ceremony is put in place on 09th October.
-Although the Dragon Ship plays no role during the Receiving Ceremony, it will send away (1) the Nine Emperor Gods and (2) bad stuffs/bad luck during the Sending Off Ceremony.
-Worshippers can paste stickers (with their names) on any part of the boat– as long as they do not cover other worshippers’ stickers.
-The significance is to send away all kinds of bad luck and ‘unwelcomed’ stuffs.
+The Ritual Ship that will be burnt during the Sending Off Ceremony is put in place on 09th October.
+Although the Ritual Ship plays no role during the Receiving Ceremony, it will send off (1) the Nine Emperor Gods and (2) misfortune during the Sending Off Ceremony.
+Devotees can paste stickers (with their names) on any part of the boat– as long as they do not cover other worshippers’ stickers.
+They do so to send away all kinds of bad luck and ‘unwelcomed’ stuffs.

-The Dragon Ship also serves as a vessel to carry negative energies.
-Temples will bring the boat to tour around.
+The Ritual Ship also serves as a vessel to carry negative energies away from the community.
+In other deity traditions in China and Southeast Asia, temples will bring the ship to tour around.
 Its purpose is to transport the negative energies and wandering spirits and get them to stop roaming around but to follow the deities.

 An important station during the festival!
 This counter will greet the worshippers, and sell items such as paper offerings and incense.
 People can also approach the desks to request to hang a lantern for the upcoming year.
 This counter will be manned by regular temple volunteers and their childhood friends, all of whom were formerly from the ‘Lemon Grass’ kampong.